-Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and
+Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors-Definition of Accounting Estimates

 The amendments replace the definition of a change in accounting estimates with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".